lonycell/grafana.v7/docs/sources/features/datasources/graphite.md

 Graphite supports two ways to query annotations.
 A regular metric query, for this you use the `Graphite query` textbox.
 A Graphite events query, use the `Graphite event tags` textbox, specify a tag or wildcard (leave empty should also work)

-## Getting Grafana metrics into Graphite
+## Getting ThingSPIN metrics into Graphite

-Grafana exposes metrics for Graphite on the `/metrics` endpoint.
-For detailed instructions, refer to [Internal Grafana metrics]({{< relref "../../administration/metrics.md">}}).
+ThingSPIN exposes metrics for Graphite on the `/metrics` endpoint.
+For detailed instructions, refer to [Internal ThingSPIN metrics]({{< relref "../../administration/metrics.md">}}).

 ## Configure the data source with provisioning

-It's now possible to configure data sources using config files with Grafana's provisioning system.
+It's now possible to configure data sources using config files with ThingSPIN's provisioning system.
 You can read more about how it works and all the settings you can set for data sources on the [provisioning docs page]({{< relref "../../administration/provisioning/#datasources" >}})

 Here are some provisioning examples for this data source.